JetBrains/teamcity-documentation/topics/build-step-conditions.md

 Alternatively, select the __Other condition__ option to add the _parameter-based execution condition_, which is a logical condition that takes on input any [build parameter](configuring-build-parameters.md) provided by the TeamCity server or agent.

-A build step will be executed only if all its execution conditions are satisfied in the current build run.
+If you declare multiple execution conditions, the build step will be executed only if __all__ of them are satisfied in the current build run.

 <tip>